juanequis/juanx/README.md

-## Welcome to my project
+## Welcome 👋

-This is a personal project created to showcase my technical skills and test different technologies.
+This is my personal playground for experimenting with modern front-end technologies that help build modern, high-quality web applications.
+I use this project to prototype ideas, test integrations, and refine reusable components for future work.
+If you're exploring frontend development or looking for practical examples of a modern tech stack in action, feel free to browse around!

-The tech stack is:
+🔧 The tech stack is:
  - Next.js
  - TypeScript
  - GraphQL
  - Apollo Client
  - Chakra UI
- - Next Intl - Internationalization librarys.
+ - Next Intl
- - WeatherAPI - External API for fetching weather data.
+ - WeatherAPI
  - Vitest

 ## Getting Started